He’s proving everyone wrong.

 His performances have Arsenal fans ranking him as one of their standout players of the campaign and he’s a clear favourite of Emery too.

-The 30-year-old has been a mainstay in the Gunners defence alongside Shkodran Mustafi, even making his flawed team-mate look fairly decent.
+The 30-year-old has been a mainstay in the Gunners defence alongside Shkodran Mustafi, even making his often flawed teammate look impressive.

 For years he played at the highest level with Dortmund, excelling on the biggest stage in the Champions League.